KnowWhereGraph/GeoGraphVis/README.md

-# KnowWhereGraph Visualization
+# GeoGraphVis

-A project for visualizing datasets from the Knowledge Graph.

-## Available Scripts
+A geovisualization tool empowered by knowledge graph technology which enables intelligent decision making and problem solving, and further supports disaster response and humanitarian aid.
+There are three innovative features of this solution:
+- A location-aware knowledge graph is created to link and integrate cross-domain data to make the graph analytics-ready.
+- Expert-driven disaster response workflows are analyzed and modeled as machine-understandable decision paths to guide knowledge exploration via the graph.
+- A scene-based visualization strategy is developed to enable interactive and heuristic visual analytics to better comprehend disaster impact situations and develop action plans for humanitarian aid.

+## Runing and Deploying

-In the project directory, you can run:
+In the project directory, you can run scripts:

 ### `npm install`